Adroiti/docs-for-code-review-tools/Detekt/OptionalAbstractKeyword.md

 ## Description

-This rule reports `abstract` modifiers which are unnecessary and can be removed.
+`abstract` modifiers are unnecessary and can be removed.

 Example of **incorrect** code: